igraph/igraph/CONTRIBUTING.md

 So, igraph is licensed under the "General Public License (GPL) version 2, or later".
 The igraph manual is licensed under the "GNU Free Documentation License".
-By submitting a patch or PR, you agree to allow the project owner to license your work under the same license as that used by the project.
+By submitting a patch or pull request, you agree to allow the project owner to license your work under the same license as that used by the project.